Columbia Symphony Orchestra

-The Columbia Symphony Orchestra was an orchestra formed by Columbia Records strictly for the purpose of making recordings.
+The Columbia Symphony Orchestra was an orchestra formed by Columbia Records for the purpose of making recordings.
 In the 1950s, it provided a vehicle for some of Columbia's better known conductors and recording artists to record using only company resources.
 The musicians in the orchestra were contracted as needed for individual sessions and consisted of free-lance artists and often members of either the New York Philharmonic or the Los Angeles Philharmonic, depending on whether the recording was being made in Columbia's East Coast or West Coast studios.

 Early history

 Some of the first recordings featuring the Columbia Symphony Orchestra were made in New York in February 1913.
-Felix Weingartner made five acoustic sides in New York with the soprano Lucille Marcel (the third of his five marriages) Only one take was subsequently issued, "Ave Maria" from Verdi's Otello on Columbia US A-5482, matrix number 36622.
+Felix Weingartner made five acoustic sides in New York with the soprano Lucille Marcel.
+Only one take was subsequently issued, "Ave Maria" from Verdi's Otello on Columbia US A-5482, matrix number 36622.
 The other unissued takes included two of Weingartner's own songs, "Vergangenheit" and "Welke Rose", Schumann's "Die Lotosblume", op.
 25, no. 7 and Olga von Radecki's "Frisches Grun".

 Frank Bridge made a single (unissued) take of Grieg's Shepherd Boy, op.
 54 with the orchestra for Columbia UK on matrix AX 268, in London on 14 December 1923.

 The composer and conductor Robert Hood Bowers made around 15 double-sided 78 rpm recordings with the orchestra in September 1927.

-During a recording session in March 1932 with Weingartner and the British Symphony Orchestra in London's Westminster Central Hall, a single unissued take was made of the Waltz from Leo Delibes' ballet Naila, although the conductor is unnamed.
+During a recording session in March 1932 with Weingartner and the British Symphony Orchestra in London's Westminster Central Hall, a single unissued take was made of the Waltz from Leo Delibes' ballet Naïla, although the conductor is unnamed.

 Howard D. Barlow (May 1, 1892 – January 31, 1972) made a recording of Deems Taylor's suite Through the Looking Glass with the Columbia Symphony Orchestra in New York in November 1938.
 Released on Columbia Masterworks set M-350.